cardano-foundation/CIPs/CIP-0009/README.md

 ### Acceptance Criteria

-- [x] The Shelley Ledger era is activated.
+- [x] The Shelley ledger era is activated.
 - [x] Documented parameters are in operational use by Cardano Node and Ledger.

 ### Implementation Plan

-- [x] Original and subsequent Ledger era parameters are deemed correct by working groups at IOG.
+- [x] Original (Shelley) and subsequent ledger era parameters are deemed correct by working groups at IOG.

 ## Copyright